carallon/io-module-developer-guide/source/guide/module-anatomy.rst

    * - ``variablesEnabled``
      - bool
      - No
      - Whether this property may be set from a trigger variable.
-Only applies to action properties.
+Only applies to action and condition (since Designer 2.12.1) properties.
 Default is true if not specified.

 .. _user-property-editor: